-If you answered ‘no’ to any or all of the above questions, your time and efforts could be better focused elsewhere, perhaps sharing your update via word-of-mouth at industry events, or online via your business website or social media channels.
+If you answered ‘no’ to any or all of the above questions, your time and efforts could be better focused elsewhere, on other marketing activities, perhaps sharing your update via word-of-mouth at industry events, or online via your business website or social media channels.

 A human-interest angle is key to any press release.
 If you can show that your news or event will have an impact on people, especially those within the industry in which you work, you are on to a successful release.
 You just have to ensure that you abide by some very significant rules to ensure that it is as easy as possible for journalists to use your material for that all-important coverage.

 First and foremost, you should consider the ‘who’, ‘what’, ‘where’, ‘when’, ‘why’ and ‘how’ of your news story.
 Where possible, try to include these concisely in your first paragraph in short, punchy sentences.
 This can be difficult, but if you keep trying you will be able to communicate the benefits of your event, immediately grabbing the journalist's (and the end-readers) attention.

 A press release is typically around four or five paragraphs in length, with a word limit between 400 to 500 words – which is about the length of this article up until this point.
 Ideally, you should use as few words as it takes to convey the facts of your story.
 Leave the descriptive language to the journalist, and the sales pitch for your clients.
 A press release should be as factual and objective as possible.